jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (b) ensure that a copy of the instrument, amendment, or revocation is—
     (i) published on the Authority’s Internet site; and (ii) available for purchase in hard copy at a reasonable charge.

+### Part 4 — Provisions relating to Regulatory Systems (Transport) Amendment Act 2026

+### 12 Interpretation
+In this Part, commencement date means the date on which the Regulatory Systems (Transport) Amendment Act 2026 comes into force.

+### 13 Savings provision relating to Local Government (Infringement Fees for Offences: Southland Regional Council Navigation Safety Bylaws 2009) Regulations 2009
+The Local Government (Infringement Fees for Offences: Southland Regional Council Navigation Safety Bylaws 2009) Regulations 2009 continue in force on and from the commencement date and are treated as if they were made under section 33O of this Act.

+### 14 Savings provision relating to Lake Taupō (Crown Facilities, Permits, and Fees) Regulations 2004
+The Lake Taupō (Crown Facilities, Permits, and Fees) Regulations 2004 continue in force on and from the commencement date and are treated as if they were made under section 33W(5) of this Act.

 ## Schedule 1 — Provisions relating to Maritime New Zealand